 L’Oréal has a virtual reality (VR) room called Beauty Lab in its HQ in New York.
-The Beauty Lab allows their sub-brands to use the space for better understanding their in-store presentation, design concepts, branding, and feel of the store.
+The Beauty Lab allows its sub-brands to use the space for better understanding their in-store presentation, design concepts, branding, and feel of the store.
 The room features a floor-to-ceiling VR screen that displays 3D modeling demonstrations.

 9. Le Teint Particulier